 Operating a charitable foundation can be a rewarding and enriching experience, with the possibility of enhancing our enjoyment of our work-life while bringing about positive results that not only benefit ourselves but the community that surrounds us.
-A strong legal structure helps a nonprofit’s board keep the company focused, ethical, and on track.
+A strong legal structure built through working with an experienced nonprofit attorney helps a nonprofit’s board keep the company focused, ethical, and on track.
 This can be one of the strongest indicators of future success in fulfilling the organization’s mission.

 GET A FREE CONSULTATION

 Claudia Pollak, Esq. is an experienced Westchester and NYC-based employment lawyer representing employees facing discrimination, retaliation or wrongful termination because of their race, disability, pregnancy, sexual orientation, gender, or other protected characteristic.
 She also advises on executive severance agreements and restrictive covenants.
 Call her at 914-LAW-9111 (914-529-9111) for a free consultation.